PecanProject/betydb-data-access/original_api.md

-Gitbook version {{gitbook.version}}

 # Original API

 ## Simple API queries

-The simpler of the available API calls provide a way to extract useful information from a single database table in various formats.
+The simpler of the available API calls provide ways to extract useful information from a single database table in various formats.
 CSV (comma-separated values) format is of particular interest, as it is a format that is easy to view and use in any spreadsheet software and in R.  Other